 $ sudo mkdir -p portainer $ cd portainer

-Use your favourite text editor to add the following into the docker-compose.yml file
+Use your favorite text editor to add the following to the docker-compose.yml file

 sudo vi docker-compose.yml

-Power up the container with docker-compose up command
+Power up the container with the docker-compose up command

 $ docker-compose up -d